whoop-t/dupe.nvim/README.md

 :DupeClearAll
 ```

-## Uses
+## How it works
-You can open the menu and select a register to paste from in normal mode
+You can open the menu and select a register to paste from in normal mode and it will paste like using the "p"

 It also works with visual selection modes and will paste over whatever is visually selected

 ## TODO